 - Provides data professionals to help out when things go awry

-You’ll need to buy an Alexa device like an Echo Show to see footage anywhere other than your phone with Ring.
+You’ll need to buy an Alexa smart home device like an Echo Show to see footage anywhere other than your phone with Ring.
+Learn how to connect Ring with Alexa in our step-by-step guide.

 Another unique feature is Frontpoint’s Crash & Smash protection.
 A “crash and smash” is when an intruder destroys a security system’s keypad before it can call the police during a break-in.
 Frontpoint security tracks opened doors in the home.
 So even if the base station is destroyed, the call center will call for help because the system wasn’t disarmed after the door was opened.